root-project/root/README/ReleaseNotes/v634/index.md

 ### Deprecation of `TPython::Eval()`

 The `TPython::Eval()` method is deprecated and scheduled for removal in ROOT 6.36.
 Its implementation was fragile, and the same functionality can be achieved with `TPython::Exec()`, using a C++ variable that is known to the ROOT interpreter for crossing over from Python to C++.
-You can use the static `TPython::Result()` value for that.

 Example:
 ```c++